rwinch/spring-framework-wiki/Contributor-guidelines.md

 1. Aim to wrap code at 90 characters, but favor readability over wrapping
 1. Preserve existing formatting; i.e. do not reformat code for its own sake
 1. Search the codebase using `git grep` and other tools to discover common naming conventions, etc.
+1. Latin-1 (ISO-559-1) encoding for Java sources; use `native2ascii` to convert if necessary

 ## Add Apache license header to all new classes